 BOTOX has been shown to be a safe treatment for anyone experiencing TMJD or any other form of jaw tension.
 It is important, however, that prospective patients be open and honest about any medications or drugs that they may be taking.
 There are certain substances that can react badly with BOTOX, so it is essential to disclose all supplements and pills you’re currently on before proceeding.
 Allergies should also be reported, as some patients could have a negative reaction to the injections.
 If a patient is found to be unfit for the procedure, they will be advised on alternative treatments that might accomplish the same goals.

-Following the procedure, it is recommended that you use an ice pack or numbing cream, as it is normal for patients to experience a small amount of pain.
+Following your TMJ treatment in White Plains, it is recommended that you use an ice pack or numbing cream, as it is normal for patients to experience a small amount of pain.
 There can be some redness and bruising at the injection site, as well as some muscle weakness.
 While it usually takes several days to feel relief, patients can return to their normal activities right away.
 The only stipulation is that you remain in an upright position for several hours following the procedure to prevent the toxin from spreading to other muscles in the body.

 With over a decade of experience, Dr. Maura Reinblatt is dedicated to providing her patients with the most current and up-to-date procedures.
 A double board-certified plastic and general surgeon, her credentials include associations with Johns Hopkins University School of Medicine, Mt.
 Sinai School of Medicine, as well as residencies at Harvard and UCLA.
 She prides herself on communicating well with her patients to build trust and to help them achieve the appearance they’ve always dreamed of.